ayshrv/mobilenet_psp/README.md

 #### Training

-1. The weights for the model can be initialized by using Pretrained weights of MobileNet and initializing rest of weights of PSP Module (conv weights with Xavier initializer & biases initialized as 0).
+1. The weights for the model can be initialized by using Pretrained weights of [MobileNet](https://github.com/Zehaos/MobileNet) and initializing rest of weights of PSP Module from [PSPNet](https://github.com/hszhao/PSPNet) (conv weights with Xavier initializer & biases initialized as 0).
 ```
 python prepare_initialisation_weights.py --pretrained_mobilenet=MobileNetPreTrained/model.ckpt-906808 --save_model=MobileNetPSP
 ```